10 Essential Steps to Renovating Your Condo in Vancouver BC: A Guide by Priority One Flooring

 6) Plan Flooring Correctly

-Sound-rated underlayments and strata-approved assemblies are often a major part of the approval path.
+Sound-rated underlayments, strata-approved assemblies, and subfloor prep are often a major part of the approval path.

 10) Final Walkthrough & Closeout

-Confirm workmanship, documentation, cleanup, and any remaining building sign-off requirements.
+Confirm workmanship, documentation, cleanup, product details, and any remaining building sign-off requirements.

 Do I need strata approval for a condo renovation in Vancouver?